 For Gran Fury it was important not to be complicit in limiting or censoring the already excluded voices of people living with HIV.
-Correspondence with the group has confirmed that they never altered or removed the work of other artists.
+My correspondence with the group has confirmed that they never altered or removed the work of other artists.
 The group knew only too well how such work could be obscured: when they did use graffiti, it was to show how homophobes, not other activists, had corrected or defaced their posters.
 Gran Fury also built alliances with art institutions, using their money and clout to claim public advertising space to further their message.
-In contrast, ACT UP London did not contact either Studio Voltaire or the estate of the artist David McDiarmid to discuss how the images might have been contextualied or how the two bodies might work together.
+In contrast, ACT UP London did not contact either Studio Voltaire or the estate of the artist David McDiarmid to discuss how the images might have been contextualized or how the two bodies might work together.
 When asked why this wasn’t done, or why they didn’t use another approach that would have left the original work intact, the group cited the need for swift and direct action.
 Studio Voltaire have magnanimously expressed sympathy with the action and support for ACT UP London.

 But the actions of ACT UP London, and the reasoning behind them, raise significant questions over how the history of HIV-AIDS activism is told and who decides how we tell it.
-On the group’s website, member Siobhan Fahey writes that she is sure that ‘David McDiarmid would approve’ of their more affirmative change to the posters.
-But this is hard to believe.
-The artist wrote of the Rainbow Aphorisms that he didn’t want to present just a positive message, but to capture the complex, mixed feelings of living through the HIV-AIDS crisis: ‘I didn’t think it was simply a matter of gay is good’.
+On the group’s website, filmmaker Siobhan Fahey writes that she is sure that ‘David McDiarmid would approve’ of their more affirmative change to the posters.
+Even putting aside for one moment the dubious ethics of assuming one can speak for a deceased artist, or indeed a community, Fahey’s statement is hard to believe.
+The artist wrote of the ‘Rainbow Aphorisms’ that he didn’t want to present just a positive message, but to capture the complex, mixed feelings of living through the HIV-AIDS crisis: ‘I didn’t think it was simply a matter of gay is good’.

 It’s also by no means certain that he would have approved of posthumously altering an artist’s work.
 McDiarmid was actively involved in preserving the estates of artists who had died in the pandemic, aware that many did not have heirs and that their work was vulnerable to disappearance or misappropriation.
 In appointing themselves to speak for an artist who can’t speak for himself, and deciding what can and can’t be said, with the best of intentions ACT UP London members risk misrepresenting the work and the often complicated, not always comfortable, history of the crisis.
-As the artist and Auto Italia founder Richard John Jones pointed out, in a telling irony, at the same time as undertaking this action, the group are actively campaigning against the erasure of Freddie Mercury’s homosexuality from a forthcoming film.
+As the artist and Auto Italia founder Richard John Jones pointed out to me, in a telling irony, at the same time as undertaking this action, the group are actively campaigning against the erasure of Freddie Mercury’s homosexuality from a forthcoming film.
 Defending queer history means also finding a way to acknowledge and deal with the bits of it you don’t like.